seiteta/seiteta.github.io_old/_posts/2014-11-20-installing-python-mac.md

 So I tried to install Python following the instructions from the [official documentation](https://docs.python.org/2/using/mac.html) but I wasn't able to load modules through the IDE.
 In fact, the modules were install from the terminal and only work with the built-in version of Python.

-After some screams and tears, and a cup of tea, I finally find the [method](http://docs.python-guide.org/en/latest/starting/install/osx/) that made everything work like a charm.
+After some screams and tears, followed by a hot cup of tea, I've finally found a [method](http://docs.python-guide.org/en/latest/starting/install/osx/) that made everything work like a charm.

 #The solution: [Homebrew](http://brew.sh/)